Social inequality: Inequality and ideology

 Philosophical questions about social ethics and the desirability or inevitability of inequality in human societies have given rise to a spate of ideologies to address such questions.
 By looking at the inequality of the given situations that are present, we identify the source of how inequality can rise up and substantiate a rise in how we view life.
 We can define this significant aspect as it classifies these ideologies on the basis of whether they justify or legitimize inequality, casting it as desirable or inevitable, or whether they cast equality as desirable and inequality as a feature of society to be reduced or eliminated.
 One end of this ideological continuum can be called "individualist", the other "collectivist".
 In Western societies, there is a long history associated with the idea of individual ownership of property and economic liberalism, the ideological belief in organizing the economy on individualist lines such that the greatest possible number of economic decisions are made by individuals and not by collective institutions or organizations.
 Laissez-faire, free-market ideologies—including classical liberalism, neoliberalism and right-libertarianism—are formed around the idea that social inequality is a "natural" feature of societies, is therefore inevitable and in some philosophies even desirable.

 Inequality provides for differing goods and services to be offered on the open market, spurs ambition, and provides incentive for industriousness and innovation.
 At the other end of the continuum, collectivists place little to no trust in "free market" economic systems, noting widespread lack of access among specific groups or classes of individuals to the costs of entry to the market.
 Widespread inequalities often lead to conflict and dissatisfaction with the current social order.
 Such ideologies include Fabianism and socialism.
 Inequality, in these ideologies, must be reduced, eliminated, or kept under tight control through collective regulation.
 Furthermore, in some views inequality is natural but shouldn't affect certain fundamental human needs, human rights and the initial chances given to individuals (e.g. by education) and is out of proportions due to various problematic systemic structures.

+The economic grievance thesis argues that economic factors, such as deindustrialisation, economic liberalisation, and deregulation, are causing the formation of a 'left-behind' precariat with low job security, high inequality, and wage stagnation, who then support populism.
+Some theories only focus on the effect of economic crises, or inequality.
+Another objection for economic reasons is due to the globalization that is taking place in the world today.
+In addition to criticism of the widening inequality caused by the elite, the widening inequality among the general public caused by the influx of immigrants and other factors due to globalization is also a target of populist criticism.